I've never seen what the fuss was all about.

-I just finished reading a blog post discussing the issue as to whether or not the "other woman" should apologize when an affair or cheater is exposed.
-The arguement was that the "other woman" should apologize for everything that she did, and several of the comments conveyed that opinion.
+I just finished reading a blog post discussing the issue as to whether or not the other woman should apologize when an affair or cheater is exposed.
+The argument was that the "other woman" should apologize for everything that she did, and several of the comments conveyed that opinion.

-Why should the "other woman" apologize?
+Why should the other woman apologize?
 She isn't sorry for anything.
-You only apologize when you're truly sorry for your actions, and in these situations the "other woman" is never sorry for what she did.
-Only on rare occasions does the "other woman" not know that the man is married, and in that case, I suppose that an apology would be in the works.
+You only apologize when you're truly sorry for your actions, and in these situations, the "other woman" is never sorry for what she did.
+Only on rare occasions does the other woman not know that the man is married, and in that case, I suppose that an apology would be in the works.